pulumi/docs/content/docs/esc/development/psp.md

 title: Pulumi Service Provider
 title_tag: Manage Pulumi ESC resources using a Pulumi Program
 h1: Manage Pulumi ESC resources using a Pulumi Program
-meta_desc: Pulumi Service Provider allows you to create and manage ESC resources like environments, permissions and revisions tags using a Pulumi program.
+meta_desc: Pulumi Service Provider allows you to create and manage ESC resources like environments, permissions and version tags using a Pulumi program.
 menu:
   esc:
     identifier: esc-psp